joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

-1. The primary battery for the action should be generic to the action (all players experience this), while the second battery is specific to the character.
+1. The primary battery for the action should be generic to the action (all players experience this), while the other batteries and difficulties are specific to the character.
 2. The number of batteries for multi-faceted actions should be less than 4; difficulties begin to feel diluted and harder to keep reasonable (less than difficulty 5).

 Consider: